 We have entered into a development agreement with Verily Life Sciences LLC (an Alphabet Company, referred to as "Verily") to develop certain nextgeneration AF screening, detection, or monitoring products, which involve combining Verily and our technology platforms and capabilities (the "Development Agreement").
 As part of the Development Agreement, we paid Verily an up-front fee of \$5.0 million in cash and have agreed to make additional payments over the term of the Development Agreement up to an aggregate of \$12.75 million, subject to the achievement of certain development and regulatory milestones.
 The success of our collaboration with Verily is highly dependent on the efforts provided to the collaboration by Verily and us and the skill sets of our respective employees.
 Support of these development efforts requires significant resources, including research and development, manufacturing, quality assurance, and clinical and regulatory personnel.
-Even if our development and clinical trial efforts succeed, the FDA may not approve the developed products or may require additional product testing and clinical trials before approving the developed products, which would result in product launch delays and additional expense.
-If approved by the FDA, the developed products may not be accepted in the marketplace.
+Even if our development and clinical trial efforts succeed, the FDA may not clear the developed products or may require additional product testing and clinical trials before approving the developed products, which would result in product launch delays and additional expense.
+If cleared by the FDA, the developed products may not be accepted in the marketplace, and there is no assurance that adequate reimbursement will be available.